davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 plots histograms of cloud cover errors by cloudiness of observation
 * OpenMeteoEDA_202306_v004 explores impact of mtry=1, 2, 3
 * OpenMeteoEDA_202306_v004 runs random forest model using all predictors for rain
+* OpenMeteoEDA_202306_v004 runs linear model using all predictors for rain